-Now that billing is as accurate as possible, consumers can look back at previous bills for better insights into their usage.
-This helps businesses budget for the future, and identify key periods to implement energy saving initiatives.
+With a smart meter, consumers can be Now that billing is as accurate as possible, Smart meters increase consumers' trust confident that they're only paying for the consumers can look back at previous bills in their supplier, knowing they will not for better insights into their usage.
+This receive any unexpected bills.
+With remote accurate readings, directly to their supplier, helps businesses budget for the future, and monitoring, consumers also benefit from an meaning no more estimated billing, missed identify key periods to implement energy increased level of support, in shorter time. saving initiatives.